Jun-depo/Hypothyroid-Prediction/README.md

 at 2: 1 ratio.
 The data set is much more balanced, sightly bias toward class 0 to reflect the bias in the original data set.
 There are only 2 instances of class 3 , not further analysed in the project.
 ¶
-Since overall f1-score (calculated from precision and recall) is largely driven by large number instances of class 0.
-Therefore, is not a good parameter for measuring model's performance in term of predicting diseases. ¶
+Since overall average f1-score (calculated from precision and recall) is largely driven by large number instances of class 0.
+Therefore, it is not a good parameter for measuring model's performance in term of predicting diseases.
+I could not really make conclusion on class 3 samples as there are only 2 instances for the class.
+I calculated weighted average f1-scores of class 1 and 2.   ¶